 The San Juan Gay Beach

-The San Juan gay beach is located on Atlantic Beach between the Renaissance Hotel and the jetty.
+San Juan’s gay beach is located on Atlantic Beach between the Renaissance Hotel and the jetty.
 Walking along the shore, you can’t miss it.
 Look for all the rainbow umbrellas.
 The center area has a big Puerto Rican gay flag.

 Visit Old San Juan

-While you’re exploring, cool off with delicious gelato at Anita La Mamma del Gelato.
+Cool off with delicious gelato at Anita La Mamma del Gelato while you’re exploring.
 This place truly has some of the best gelato I’ve tasted!
-They’re east to find, located next to umbrella street.
+They’re easy to find, located next to umbrella street.

 Castillo San Felipe del Morro, the most famous castle in San Juan, is best visited at night.
 It’s the perfect place for a stunning sunset with unobstructed views to the west.
 The castle is beautifully lit in the evening.